victor4carvajal/eas_automation/README.md

 b) If you don't have drivers set up for the web browsers, you will see a helpful error from Selenium telling you where to go and get them

 c) If your are using firefox 47 and above, you need to set up Geckodriver.
-Refer following link for setup: https://qxf2.com/blog/selenium-geckodriver-issue/

 d) On Ubuntu, you may run into an issue installing the cryptography module.
 You need to `sudo apt-get install libssl-dev` and then run `sudo pip install -r requirements.txt`